AleNoia/useful-things-SCSS/README.md

-# 🎨 Useful Things SCSS
+# 🎨 Useful Things to SCSS

 Useful things that I use in SCSS and that make the job easier.